Community

 3. Co-design needs to be more than a box ticking exercise

-Towards the end of the day, we attended a session about co-design (read a definition of co-design).
+Towards the end of the day, we attended a session about co-design.
 The conversation started with overwhelming support for using co-design as a tool in order to be more user-centred.
 But, it also covered the challenges of co-design.

 It was clear that there are lots of different interpretations and levels of understanding of co-design, with the discussions including: